-1. Demonstrate understanding of the local and global career pathways available for Bachelor of Arts graduates
+1. Demonstrate understanding of the local and global career pathways available for Humanities and Social Science graduates

 2. Organise a successful placement or study tour

-3. Apply skills and knowledge obtained in their Bachelor of Arts studies in the workplace or local or global settings
+3. Apply skills and knowledge obtained in their degree studies in the workplace or local or global settings

 4. Effectively communicate their placement/study tour experiences across different media and formats